pg-gupta/ITM-555/SQLiteDBWithCustomAdapter/README.md

 ## SQLiteDB with Custom Adapter

-**SlideShow of Images**
-_`This application shows how the data is fetched from SQLite database and rendered on a custom list adapter.
+_`This application shows how the books data (title,author and ratings) is fetched from SQLite database and rendered on a custom list adapter.
 The database file is created using SQLite firefox plugin`_

 ### Below are the snapshots of the working application